Five Reasons to Cultivate a Love of Reading in Students

 With many students staying at home for the foreseeable future, reading is a great way to keep them entertained.
 Reading allows students to step into new worlds and put themselves in the place of the protagonist.
 For instance, let them choose books that are set in different parts of the globe so they can learn about the experiences of people outside of the United States.

-As they experience different perspectives and stories, students are building their global network and developing their own global citizenship.
+As they experience different perspectives and stories, students are building their global network and developing their own global leadership.
 Engaging their imaginations keeps them entertained at home and also introduces them to new cultures.

 Take time this International Children’s Book Day and read a book with your student!
-Check out our global citizenship framework to incorporate global learning into reading with your students and download this SDG reading checklist for book recommendations connecting to the United Nations’ Sustainable Development Goals (SDG).
+Check out our global leadership framework to incorporate global learning into reading with your students and download this SDG reading checklist for book recommendations connecting to the United Nations’ Sustainable Development Goals (SDG).